 - ___ Manuscript file contains a title page.

 - ___ Manuscript file contains continuous line numbering.

-- ___ Figures and tables are not embedded in the manuscript file; submit figures and tables as separate files.
+- ___ Figures and tables are not embedded in the manuscript file; submit figures as tiff or eps files and tables as Word files.

 - ___ Abstract conforms to the journal’s structured format.